 Different Types of Marble Tile

 Marble tile comes in a wide range of colors, making it an ideal choice for accentuating any type of décor.
 In addition to the various hues available, the differences in vein patterns and grain distinguish each type of marble from one another.
-No matter which type you decide to install, marble tile adds a timeless visual impact.
+No matter which type you decide to install, marble pieces flooring adds a timeless visual impact.
 Here are some popular marble options:

 Carrara Marble Tile